yanhan2017/Academic-Matchmaking/README.md

 Most backend utilities, frontend of widgets 5 and 6, README.
 Total time spent is about 40 hours.

 ### *Jake*:
-Most frontend widgets, README, demo video.
+Most frontend widgets, integrating widgets into dashboard， README, demo video.
 Total time spent is about 25 hours.